 The most notorious of these was the Sierra.
 It flew whatever flag it chose, it ignored IWC quotas and it killed - or more frequently didn't kill - with cold harpoons.
 It dumped most of the dead whale back into the sea and sold the choice bits to Japan.
 By 1979 it had been operating, under various names, for over a decade and had exterminated an estimated 25,000 whales.

-The Portuguese Navy came after them and eventually Sea Shepherd was impounded and after an (allegedly) bribed Judge ordered her to be handed over to the Sierra's owners Watson scuttled her in harbour in December 1979.
+The Portuguese Navy came after them and eventually Sea Shepherd was impounded.
+After an (allegedly) bribed Judge ordered her to be handed over to the Sierra's owners, Watson scuttled her in harbour in December 1979.
 The Sierra meanwhile underwent a million dollars worth of repairs only to suddenly be sunk by a limpet mine planted by persons unknown (it says here...).

-Instead let's talk about Jacques Cousteau, who with his various film and television appearances from the fifties onwards introduced a generation to the amazing an world of adventure.
+Instead let's talk about Jacques Cousteau, who with his various film and television appearances from the fifties onwards introduced a generation to an amazing world of adventure.

 Along with his red beret, the ship became Cousteau's trademark.
 He wasn't particularly Green at first.
 He dynamited a coral reef and massacred a school of sharks whilst making his first film The Silent World.
 But he got better, and in 1960 was successful in stopping the dumping of radioactive waste in Mediterranean.